disorder/odroid-hc4/README.md

 ```

 ## Unresolved issues

+### RAID

+With old 4.9.113 kernel `dm-raid` 1.9.1 seems to prevent suspend.
+Sometimes even assembled array seems to prevent successful suspend but
+mounted `raid` seems to break it always.
+Newer 4.9 with 1.9.1 did not
+have this issue so it might be fixable.

 ### TV compatibility

 On one TV everything works ok and on another it's black screen (and no sound)